nnk03/LEARNING-RUST/smart-pointers/README.md

 1. From &T to &U when T: Deref<Target=U>
 1. From &mut T to &mut U when T: DerefMut<Target=U>
 1. From &mut T to &U when T: Deref<Target=U>

+# RC<T>

+Note that Rc<T> is only for use in single-threaded scenarios.
+When we discuss concurrency

+Via immutable references, Rc<T> allows you to share data between multiple parts of your program for reading only.
+If Rc<T> allowed you to have multiple mutable references too, you might violate one of the borrowing rules discussed in Chapter 4: multiple mutable borrows to the same place can cause data races and inconsistencies.
+But being able to mutate data is very useful!
+In the next section, we’ll discuss the interior mutability pattern and the RefCell<T> type that you can use in conjunction with an Rc<T> to work with this immutability restriction. in Chapter 16, we’ll cover how to do reference counting in multithreaded programs.